kcortes133/Assignment_3/README.md

 # Gene Score and Prix Fixe Subnetwork Visualization

 ## Goal
-Calculate gene scores for each gene to determine
+Calculate gene scores for each gene to determine strength of relationships between other loci genes and then visualize the top genes with corresponding edges, loci, gene score.

 ## Description
 Input is two tab-delimited files named 'Input.gmt' and 'STRING.txt'.
 Input.gmt is a